Social Democracy Party (Turkey)

 The Social Democracy Party (Sosyal Demokrasi Partisi, SODEP) of Turkey was one of the two main parties of Turkey in early 1980s but later on merged with the People's Party to form the Social Democratic Populist Party (SHP) in 1985.

 Ideology

-The CHP had six principles; secularism, statism, populism, reformism, nationalism and republicanism (see Kemalism).
-However, after 1960, the CHP had also been identified as a social democratic party.
-SODEP, being a party in the same tradition, was also a social democratic party with a strong emphasis on secularism.
-The party logo was the olive branch.
+Although SODEP, which existed in Turkish political life for a short period of time, was a centre-left party that wanted to bring together the electorate of the dissolved CHP, its difference from the People's Party was that it focused on adopting and implementing the ideology of social democracy with its universal values, not Kemalist Turkish nationalism and laicism.
+In this context, SODEP pursued a strategy that aimed at democratising the capitalist system and the bourgeois parliamentary regime as much as possible, social justice reforms in favour of the working classes in income distribution and reforms that expanded the space for freedom in social life.

 History

 Background

 After the coup of 1980, all political parties were dissolved by the military government (ruling through the National Security Council or MGK) regardless of their ideology, on 16 October 1981.
 For approximately one and half year, there were no political parties.
 Finally, the MGK decided to allow the formation of new parties with severe restrictions.
 The new parties were not allowed to use the names of former parties and senior politicians were not allowed to be charter member of the new parties.
 Furthermore, the MGK had the power of rejecting the charter members.
 Any party without a certain number of charter members was not allowed to run for the election.
 (This power was called veto power by the newspapers).
 This gave MGK the power to limit the number of parties that would stand in the coming parliamentary elections.